 Hudson's Golden Gem is perhaps the finest eating russet with crisp, breaking, sugary flesh and a distinct nutty flavor that resembles the Bosc pear.
 Hudson's Golden Gem was discovered among a dense group of bushes and trees in Oregon.
 Once discovered it was quickly introduced in 1931 by the Hudson Wholesale Nurseries.
 Fruit is conical, elongated, yellow russet.
-Quite disease resistant to apple scab and other common apple diseases.
+Flesh is white to cream to pale yellow.
+Quite disease resistant to apple scab and other common apple diseases, a winter hardy tree.

 ||Certified Organic: Our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
 Our growing methods restore, maintain and enhance ecological harmony by avoiding the use of synthetic fertilizers, pesticides and genetic modification (GMO).